Likash28/Assesment1/README.md

 # YouTube Channel Scraper 📺🕵️

-The YouTube Channel Scraper is a Python script that empowers you to effortlessly extract YouTube channel links from Google search results.
+The YouTube Channel Scraper is a Python script that empowers you to extract YouTube channel links from Google search results effortlessly.
 Say goodbye to manual searching and hello to automation!

 ## How It Works 🛠️